1314888/Equity/dd.md

 Has there been a change in auditor?
 Why?

 ## Financials

+### Income statement
+#### Revenue
+- What product contribute to what percent of sales?
+- Gross Profit Margin at least 30, 40% and above is good

+#### Operating Expenses
+- SGA (salary, advert, travel, legal, comm)
+	- Consistency the most important, keep it between 30 - 80%
+- Low R&D cost <30%
+- Depreciation cost <20% (not capital intensive)

+#### Interest
+- Low interest payment <30% of EBIT

+#### Earnings
+When next earnings date will be released?
+Remember to remove non-recurring / one off events from earnings
+Not that revenue is declining but it might keep up earnings up by cutting cost Note that EPS might be affected by
+- Share repurcahsing, hence if looking at trend, look at total earnings

+Earnings Trend
+- How far does year to date earnings differ from past year
+- How is the Q - Q earnings?
+- What is the quarterly and yearly earnings trend?
+	- Got down before?
+Why?
+- How did earnings perform during recession

+Profit Margin
+- Net profit margin >20%, at least 10%
+- High profit margin is good for long term value and holding
+- High profit margin might be bad because it means that there is no room for improvement
+	- For example, for turnaround you want it to be low because for the same increase in sales and costs, the EBIT will increase more

+Return on equity?
+- >20% is good

+What is the growth rate in earnings
+How does earnings compare to competitors and industry

+#### Assets
+Book Value
+- Sometimes hard to be priced properly
+	- The closer to finish product the less value
+	- What is the actual number in a bankruptcy sale?

+- Find hidden gems in
+	- Does it have legacy assets that are undervalued?
+	- Does it have goodwill (extra over book value) that is slowly written off?
+	- Did any asset get write off unfairly?
+	- Parent vs subsidiary unfair pricing?
+Who is cheaper
+	- Tax loss carry forward, operating loss carry forward

+#### Cash, Inventory, Recievables
+A lot of cash is good but make sure it is not created by one off event
+- Lots of cash and no debt for turnaround is good
+- Can subtract against the price of share when valuating

+Inventory piling up is bad
+- If revenue increase while inventory pile up, it might be marked down for sale, but might be ok still
+	- Inventory that have value like cars pile up is better than clothes that have little value
+- Consistent inventory most important

+Lower net recievables / sales imply a good competitive advantage

+#### PPE

+### Others
+Make sure pension fund asset > vested benefit liability
+Do not want recievables to pile up

 ### Valuation
 What is the PE compared to industry and peers?